Great Vic Bike Ride

 - Gluten-free vegetarian

-If you currently take any medication or have any existing medical conditions, you must bring your own medication with you, and we strongly encourage that you check with your physician before the ride to make sure that you are well prepared.
+If you currently take medication or have an existing medical condition, you must bring your own medication with you, and we strongly encourage that you check with your physician before the ride to make sure that you are well prepared.

-If you have medication you wish the first aid team to carry please bring these to the Clinic BEFORE 8 am each day.
-Medication should be in a labelled waterproof bag e.g a Ziplock bag, please include your name, rider number and type of medication.
+If you have medication you wish for the first aid team to carry, please bring these to the first aid area BEFORE 8:00am each day.
+Medication should be in a labelled waterproof bag.
+Please include your name, rider number and type of medication.
+Our first aid team can also carry medication that requires refrigeration.

-CPAP machines MUST have WRITTEN INSTRUCTIONS about how to charge them.
-Please note CPAP units must be picked up again before 8.30 pm in the evening
+CPAP machines must have written instructions about how to charge them.
+Please note CPAP units must be picked up again before 8:30pm each day.

 If you have an allergy, it is your responsibility to bring any appropriate medication.
-Bicycle Network has taken reasonable measures to ensure the meals and foods are free of allergens, but cannot guarantee this.
+Bicycle Network has takes reasonable measures to ensure meals and foods are free of allergens, but cannot guarantee this.

-In 2018, Great Victorian Bike Ride meals will be produced without the inclusion of peanuts and other tree nuts.
+Great Vic Bike Ride meals are produced without the inclusion of peanuts and other tree nuts.
 However, whilst reasonable measures are taken to ensure meals don’t contain nuts, all meals are processed in a factory containing nuts and may contain traces of nuts.

 All participants are responsible for their own health and wellbeing so bring your medication if you are affected by allergens.